Configure 360Suite with SSL

 Wiiisdom only provides information about basic configuration that does not take into account any other custom configuration.

-On windows, if you are using 360Suite for BI 4.3,the "java directory" is C:\Windows\360Suite430\jdk8u275-b01-jre\bin
+On windows, if you are using 360Suite for BI 4.3, the java directory is C:\Windows\360Suite430\jdk8u275-b01-jre\bin

 and if you are using 360Suite for BI 4.2 then the path is C:\Windows\360Suite424\jdk8u275-b01-jre\bin